 m.
 Involuntary Termination of Participant Direction.
 Specify the circumstances when the State will involuntarily terminate the use of participant direction and require the participant to receive provide-managed services instead, including how continuity of services and participant health and welfare is assured during the transition.

+Remediation, Training and Termination Protocol

-DHCF will develop and implement remediation, training and termination protocol when required for participant/representative-employers who fail to comply with the terms of the Participant/Representative Employer Agreement.
-Non-compliance with the Participant/ Representative Employer Agreement may be discovered by the VF/EA FMS-Support Broker entity, the waiver participant’s support broker, the waiver participant’s waiver case manager, or DHCF staff.
+DHCF has developed a remediation, training and termination protocol for participant/representative-employers who fail to comply with the terms of the Participant/Representative Employer Agreement.
+Non-compliance with the Participant/ Representative Employer Agreement may be discovered by the VF/EA FMS-Support Broker entity, the participant’s support broker, the waiver case manager, or DHCF staff.

-Participant/Representative Employers will be allowed three (3) episodes of non-compliance in the first 12-month period of enrollment in the Services My Way program (and every 12-month period thereafter).
-The third episode of non-compliance will necessitate the participant’s termination from the Services My Way program and a transition to traditional Personal Care Aide (PCA) services.
-“Traditional” PCA services refer to those PCA services provided by a home health agency.
+Participant/representative-employers are generally allowed three (3) episodes of non-compliance in the Services My Way program.
+The third episode of non-compliance necessitates the participant’s termination from the Services My Way program and transition to agency-based personal care aide services.

-When a common law employer is first found to be out of compliance with the Participant/Representative Employer Agreement, the following steps shall occur:
+First Episode of Non-Compliance: When a participant/representative-employer is found to be out of compliance with the Participant/Representative Employer Agreement for the first time, the following steps occur:

-A. The Services My Way Program Coordinator will issue a notification of non-compliance to the Participant/Representative Employer (and the assigned Support Broker) regarding the issue of non-compliance, which will:
+A. The Services My Way Program Coordinator issues a notice of non-compliance to the participant/representative-employer, the support broker, and the waiver case manager, which:

 i.
-Identify the issue of non-compliance and request that the issue be corrected (if possible), and not repeated.
+Identifies the issue of non-compliance and requests that the issue be corrected (if possible), and not repeated;

 ii.
-Detail requirements of the Participant-Directed Corrective Action Plan (PCAP).
+Details requirements of the Corrective Action Plan (CAP) the participant will create to address the issue;

 iii.
-Offer training and/or technical assistance.
+Offers training and/or technical assistance;

 iv.
-Encourage the Participant/Representative Employer to direct questions to the Support Broker, including the following:
+Encourages the participant/representative employer to direct questions to the support broker, including requesting training, obtaining assistance in preparing the CAP, and designating an authorized representative;

-a.
-To request training or technical assistance, as needed.

-b.
-To request a copy of the Participant/Representative Employer Agreement.

-c.
-To ask questions about the notification of non-compliance.

-d.
-To ask questions regarding how to correct the issue of non-compliance.

-e.
-To obtain assistance in preparing and submitting the PCAP.

-f.
-To designate a representative to perform as the Participant/Representative Employer (or designate a new representative).

 v.
-Identify consequences of further non-compliance with the Participant/Representative Employer Agreement.
+Identifies consequences of further non-compliance with the Participant/Representative Employer Agreement; and

 vi.
-Provide details on the participant’s fair hearing and appeal rights regarding termination from the Services My Way program, should three (3) episodes of non-compliance occur in the first 12-month period of enrollment in the Services My Way program.
+Provides details on the participant’s appeal rights for termination from the program, should three (3) episodes of non-compliance occur.

-B. The Support Broker will provide copies of the notification to the participant’s EPD Waiver Care Manager, the VF/EA FMS-Support Broker entity and other individuals, as necessary and appropriate.

-C. Within five (5) business days of issuing the notification of non-compliance, the assigned Support Broker will contact the Participant/Representative Employer regarding the occurrence of non-compliance, and cover the following topics:
+B. Within five (5) business days of issuing the notice of non-compliance, the support broker contacts the participant/representative-employer to discuss the episode of non-compliance.